 Scientific advancements have expanded the face of human health.
 Where there was once treatment of symptoms and guesswork about the cause of disease, there is now prevention and prediction of disease onset.

-PNNL scientists specialize in the development and use of omics technologies, such as metabolomics, lipidomics, and genomics, to gain an unprecedented look at activity at the molecular level.
-The resulting massive amounts of data demand powerful computational tools that help scientists understand the results.
+Advanced ion mobility mass spectrometry and enhanced mass spectrometers at the Environmental Molecular Sciences Laboratory provide increased sensitivity, precision, and speed for analyzing blood or tissue samples.
+Our scientists specialize in the development and use of omics technologies, such as metabolomics, lipidomics, and nanoscale proteomics, to gain an unprecedented look at cellular function at the molecular level.
+The result is massive amounts of data that demand powerful computational tools available at PNNL to understand the results.

 PNNL’s biomedical research helps anchor the Laboratory’s biology capabilities and complements its environmental research.
 Whether our researchers are studying the human body or environmental systems, they dissect the inner workings of biological systems one molecule and one process at a time.